Hot Lunch, Milkman, etc.

 Milk tickets are available through BESC/BEHSA as a convenient option for purchasing milk rather than sending money with your child to school.
-Tickets are sold as a package of 18 tickets for $15.00 Fill out the form attached and attach a cheque (payable to BESC, *no post-dated cheques*) or cash, and return the form to the school.
+Tickets are sold as a package of 18 tickets for $17.00 Fill out the form attached and attach cash, and return the form to the school.
 Tickets will be processed within a week and will be sent home with your child.
 The office will NOT accept money on a daily basis to purchase milk - only tickets will be accepted.
 Please note that tickets purchased this school year will NOT carry over into the next year.
 Since delivery day for milk is Tuesdays and demand for milk varies, BESC cannot guarantee that milk will always be available on Mondays. *Please be advised that BESC is not responsible for lost or stolen tickets*

 Positive Behaviour Supports